-- 3.2.4 For our unit-linked funds, we use a base fee arrangement, expressed in basis points of assets under management.
+- 3.2.6 We expect our equity managers to engage in trading activity consistent with their investment mandate and investment strategy.
+We expect our managers to report and explain portfolio turnover and associated costs regularly.
+We can impose turnover limits for each mandate that are consistent with the manager's trading style, as well as the level of risk taken in each mandate.
+Each manager is required to report on compliance with these turnover limits.
+If turnover in a particular period exceeds an agreed turnover limit, the manager is required to explain why this occurred.
+If we believe that the increased turnover is due to an underlying issue with the investment process, we would agree a remedial action with the manager to ensure that the investment process remains robust.
+Nevertheless, there may be good reasons why turnover in a particular period may exceed pre-agreed limits. - 3.2.7 For our unit-linked funds, we use a base fee arrangement, expressed in basis points of assets under management.
 We do not use performance fee arrangements for our unit-linked funds because we do not believe a performance fee arrangement, which is most effective when measured over a three-year time horizon, should be applied to daily priced funds.
 However, our manager selection and oversight strategy is the same for our unit-linked funds as for our with-profits funds.
-We select investment strategies appropriate for the medium - to long-term, underpinned by robust investment processes, where active engagement with investee companies is a key element.
-We expect to receive all elements of the investment process we pay for via the base fee. - 3.2.5 We seek to review these fee arrangements when required.
-Our unit-purchase agreements and investment management agreements with our investment managers have no fixed term, but may be terminated with notice, and are also reviewed when required. - 3.2.6 We review each manager on an ongoing basis, in order to verify that any investment performance was achieved using the agreed investment process, subject to all relevant restrictions.
-We may agree remedial actions with our investment managers to ensure that we continue to achieve investment performance that meets our customers' needs. - 3.2.7 As with our with-profits funds, we expect the managers of our unit-linked funds to engage in trading activity consistent with their investment mandate and investment strategy.
-There are no turnover limits for our unit-linked mandates, but we monitor turnover data when provided and would require the manager to explain any anomalies.
+We select investment strategies appropriate for the medium- to long-term, underpinned by robust investment processes, where active engagement with investee companies is a key element.
+We expect to receive all elements of the investment process we pay for via the base fee. - 3.2.8 We seek to review these fee arrangements when required.
+Our unit-purchase agreements and investment management agreements with our investment managers have no fixed term, but may be terminated with notice, and are also reviewed when required.